 increase if it is determined that the cost was not incurred during the current period of enrollment or if it is not

 - Credit card or other consumer debt payments

 - Moving expenses and security deposits

-- Costs incurred outside of the current academic year, including costs incurred before matriculation or after the final day of exams for the student's final term
+- Costs incurred outside of the current academic year, including costs incurred before matriculation that do

 - Child support and other child care expenses (other than day care)